Blog

 • To strengthen your human firewall, provide ongoing security training, make security resources easily accessible, and foster a culture of security awareness within your organisation.

-• Leverage tools like Metomic to automate security education and detect potential threats.
+• Leverage data security tools like Metomic to automate security education and detect potential threats.

 You may have heard of the human firewall; it’s a term that’s starting to gain traction in the cybersecurity space but what exactly does it mean?